South RouteMount Elbrus

 Additional Kit Info

-Boots - this climb requires plastic mountaineering boots but a high quality hybrid boot will be adequate.
-If you are renting then make sure there is some movement for your foot since it will swell slighlty at altitude.
+Boots - on the climb (not the acclimatisation section) you'll need plastic mountaineering boots or a high quality hybrid boot will also be adequate.
+If you are renting them make sure there is some movement for your foot since it will swell slightly at altitude.
 You can take normal hiking boots for the acclimatisation treks but once on snow you will need to have good quality warm 'double' mountain boots.
-Please call us to discuss options if you are planning to buy a new pair, and take into account what you will be using the boots for in the future.
+If you are planning to buy a new pair do look at our High Altitude Boot Blog, and take into account what you will be using the boots for in the future.

 Mitts - a good pair of waterproof, lined mitts will protect against cold hands, and it is a good idea to wear a pair of liner gloves inside.